longwaydrivers/.github/profile/README.md

 Step into the world of **LongWayDrivers (LWD) Team**, where we're pushing the boundaries of open multiplayer (open.mp).
 Our passion drives us to create immersive experiences that transport players into richly detailed virtual worlds.

 ## About Us
-Gaming isn't just what we do – it's who we are.
+Gaming isn't just what we do, it's who we are.
 We're a team of developers dedicated to crafting unique, engaging experiences that keep players coming back for more.
 Each of our gamemodes is carefully designed and continuously refined to deliver unforgettable gameplay moments.

 ## Our Projects
 We're proud to present our growing family of games: